tachyonlabs/CodePath-Android-Bootcamp-Prework/README.md

 The following **optional** features are implemented:

 * [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [x] Add support for completion due dates for todo items (and display within listview item)

 The following **additional** features are implemented:

 * [x] Checkboxes!
 User can **check off (and delete) an item by checking its checkbox**
+* [x] User can **tap a floating action button to add an item -- less onscreen clutter**
+* [x] Adding and editing items now both use EditItemActivity for consistency and, again, less clutter
 * [x] User gets one of many **congratulations toasts when checking off an item**
 * [x] User can **enter items with the first letter capitalized without having to tap shift first**